-- If you have wood-burning, coal or gas heaters make sure there’s adequate ventilation.
-Never block air vents, and get your boiler serviced every 12 months by a gas engineer.
+- Never block air vents and if you have wood-burning, coal or gas heaters make sure there’s adequate ventilation.

-- If water pipes freeze they can burst, so make sure you know where the main stopcock is so you can turn off the water.
+- If water pipes freeze they can burst.
+Make sure you know where the main stopcock is and check that it's easy to turn so you can turn off the water if you need to.

 - Have your electric blanket serviced at least every three years.